mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 ## Takeaways
 * Memorization is a prevalent problem in many meta-learning applications and algorithms
-* Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level overfitting.
+* Memorization problem is meta-overfitting at the task level; it differs from standard datapoint-level overfitting.
 The model can generalize to *new points* within a training task, but cannot generalize to a *new task*
 * Meta-regularization can effectively control the memorization problem, which expands the meta-learning to the domains that it was once hard to be effective on
 * 👉 Keep calm and remain adaptive!

 Thanks to the collaborations of Drs.
 George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn